Transcutaneous electrical nerve stimulation: Cardiac pacemakers

 TENS used across an artificial cardiac pacemaker or other indwelling stimulator, including across its leads, may cause interference and failure of the implanted device.
 Serious accidents have been recorded in cases when this principle was not observed.
 A 2009 review in this area suggests that electrotherapy, including TENS, is "best avoided" in patients with pacemakers or implantable cardioverter-defibrillators (ICDs).
 They add that "there is no consensus and it may be possible to safely deliver these modalities in a proper setting with device and patient monitoring", and recommend further research.
 The review found several reports of ICDs administering inappropriate treatment due to interference with TENS devices, but notes that the reports on pacemakers are mixed: some non-programmable pacemakers were inhibited by TENS, but others were unaffected or auto-reprogrammed.

 Pregnancy

-TENS should be used with caution on people with epilepsy or on pregnant people; do not use over area of the uterus, as the effects of electrical stimulation on the developing fetus are not known.
+TENS should be used with caution on pregnant people; do not use over area of the uterus, as the effects of electrical stimulation on the developing fetus are not known.